yaptb/lifetimer/site/lifetimer/public/docs/document.md

 ### Appearance Page

 The Appearance Page is used to configure how the Timer Window looks on your desktop.
 You can use this page to change the fonts, colors and border settings for the display.

-Note: It is recommend to make all appearance changes with the Timer Window set to Background Mode (disable the Interactive Mode toggle on the Command page)

 ![LifeTimer Appearance Page](/images/docs/doc_appearance_page.png)